Abbots of Wat Bowonniwet Vihara

 Death: 11 November 1958

-Somdet Phra Sangharaj Chao Kroma Luang Vairanyanavongse was born Friday, November 22, 1872, the son of His Serene Highness (Mom Chao) Thnom and Hmom Aim.
+Somdet Phra Sangharaj Chao Kroma Luang Vairanyanavongse was born Hmom Rajavongse [MR] Chuen Nopavongse on Friday, November 22, 1872, the son of His Serene Highness (Hmom Chao [MC]) Thnom and Hmom Aim.
 His paternal grandfather was Prince Kroma Muen Mahesvara Sivavilas (Phra Ong Chao Nopavongse), the first-born son of King Mongkut, before he ascended the throne.
-MR Chuen was born in his father’s residence in the Nopavongse palace, which once stood on the eastern side of the Banglampoo canal, opposite of Wat Bowonniwet.
+Hmom Rajavongse Chuen was born in his father’s residence in the Nopavongse palace, which once stood on the eastern side of the Banglampoo canal, opposite to Wat Bowonniwet.
 The palace no longer exists.

-His Holiness studied the rudiments of Thai language in the Nopavongse Palace, in his youth, prior to his ordination as a novice (samanera).
-At an appropriate age, he turned his attention towards royal service and became a royal page to HRH Prince Vajirunhis, Crown Prince of Siam, during the reign of Rama V. He was employed in the Horse Infantry, of the security detail for the Crown Prince and his assignment was to accompany the crown prince when he was on duty.
+His Holiness studied the rudiments of the Thai language in the Nopavongse Palace in his youth, prior to his ordination as a novice (samanera).
+At an appropriate age, he turned his attention towards royal service and became a royal page to HRH Prince Vajirunhis, Crown Prince of Siam, during the reign of Rama V. He was a cadet in the equestrian infantry division of the security detail for the Crown Prince, and his assignment was to accompany the Crown Prince when he was on duty.
 He resided in the Grand Palace at the residence of Princess Srinagsawat, his tutor and benefactor.

 Lower Ordination (Pabbajja)

-After achieving an appropriate age for novice ordination in 1885, and taking leave of HRH Prince Vajirunhis, His Holiness was ordained as a novice (samanera) at Wat Bowonniwet Vihara, Phra Brommuni (Meun, Sumitto) of Wat Boromniwas was his preceptor.
-At that time, His Holiness Kroma Praya Pavares was advanced in years and had stopped acting as preceptor, but allowed other qualified monks to give ordination, and the ordinand to reside in the monastery.
-According to one oral story, His Serene Highness, Thanom, His Holiness’ father, brought him to Prince Vajiranyanvarorasa, while still holding the rank of Kroma Muen, requesting him to act as his son’s teacher and benefactor.
-When Prince Vajiranyanavarorasa went to reside at Wat Makutkasatriyaram, His Holiness Vajiranayanavongse went along as well.
-With Prince Vajiranyanavarorasa’s guidance, as well as that of Hmom Chao Phra Pabhakorn, and Phra Suddhasilasamvorn, he passed the 5th grade of Pali studies while still a novice.
+After reaching the appropriate age for novice ordination in 1885 and taking leave of HRH Prince Vajirunhis, His Holiness was ordained as a novice (samanera) at Wat Bowonniwet Vihara.
+Phra Brommuni (Meun, Sumitto) of Wat Boromniwas was his preceptor.
+At that time, His Holiness Kroma Praya Pavares was advanced in years and had ceased to serve as preceptor, but permitted other qualified monks to act as preceptors and for the ordinand to reside in the monastery.
+According to an oral tradition, His Serene Highness Thanom, His Holiness’s father, brought him to Prince Vajiranyanvarorasa, then still holding the title of Kroma Muen, requesting that he serve as his son’s teacher and benefactor.
+When Prince Vajiranyanavarorasa went to reside at Wat Makutkasatriyaram, His Holiness Vajiranayanavongse accompanied him.
+With Prince Vajiranyanavarorasa’s guidance, as well as that of Hmom Chao Phra Pabhakorn and Phra Suddhasilasamvorn, he passed the 5th grade of Pali studies while still a novice.

 Higher Ordination (Upasampada)